 The center’s NGP CoLab space, without fixed desks, houses collaborative design-thinking classes that bring together medical, business, and engineering students.
 The 600-person CEMEX Auditorium in Zambrano Hall features university-wide programming to engage non-business students from across campus.

-Stanford’s Graduate School of Business Faculty is composed of 123 faculty members.
+Stanford’s Graduate School of Business Faculty is composed of 111 tenured and tenure-track faculty members.

 Featuring multiple Nobel Laureates, members of the National Academy of Sciences, and many more impressive academic leaders, the Stanford MBA faculty shares with students their expansive range of experience, expertise, and insight.

-Stanford enrolls around 1,000 students in its MBA program at a given time.
-Most recently, over 400 students enrolled in the Class of 2017.
+Stanford University enrolls around 800 students in its MBA program at a given time.
+Most recently, 419 students enrolled in the Class of 2020.

 MBA Degree Offerings